xnuinside/gino-admin/README.rst

 3. Added display max len of fields in 'Add & Edit' forms

-4. Combined data CSV upload
+4. New feature "Composite CSV upload"
-4.1 Added **Feature "Combined CSV data upload"** - possibility to define one CSV files, that contains several relative tables.
+4.1 Added **Feature "Composite CSV data upload"** - possibility to define one CSV files, that contains several relative tables.
 Used special to prepare dataset for demo purposes or tests.
 When it more effective and fast to define relative data in one file.
 4.2 Added new config param **composite_csv_settings** that allow to describe some patterns how must be parsed Composite CSV files.